Accountable Health Communities

 Transforming whole person care in our region

-The Camden Coalition is one of 32 local hubs across the country selected to launch the development and testing of the Accountable Health Communities model.
-A five-year initiative of the Center for Medicare & Medicaid Innovation, Accountable Health Communities aim to bridge the gap between clinical and community service providers by addressing the following health-related social needs of Medicare and Medicaid beneficiaries: housing instability, food insecurity, utility needs, interpersonal violence, and transportation.
+In 2017, the Camden Coalition was one of 32 local hubs across the country selected to launch the development and testing of the Accountable Health Communities model.
+A five-year initiative of the Center for Medicare & Medicaid Innovation, Accountable Health Communities aimed to bridge the gap between clinical and community service providers by addressing the following health-related social needs of Medicare and Medicaid beneficiaries: housing instability, food insecurity, utility needs, interpersonal violence, and transportation.

-The Camden Coalition’s Accountable Health Communities model focuses on the needs of Medicare and Medicaid beneficiaries living in Camden, Burlington, and Gloucester counties who seek healthcare at participating clinical delivery sites.
-Our clinical delivery site partners are Cooper University Health Care, Jefferson Health, Virtua Health, CAMcare, and Oaks Integrated Care.
+The Camden Coalition’s Accountable Health Communities model focused on the needs of Medicare and Medicaid beneficiaries living in Camden, Burlington, and Gloucester counties who sought healthcare services at participating clinical delivery sites.
+Our clinical delivery site partners were Cooper University Health Care, Jefferson Health, Virtua Health, CAMcare, and Oaks Integrated Care.

-The Camden Coalition through partnerships with clinical and community service providers serving these counties will implement four key elements of the Accountable Health Communities model:
+The Camden Coalition, through partnerships with clinical and community service providers serving these counties, implemented four key elements of the Accountable Health Communities model: